 Rape, like every other aspect of sex or power, is historical.
 Trying to fix it in place with the presence or absence of consent—defining rape as a sex act “against our will”—begs the question, because the definition of consent is also historical.
 I changed my mind about Adam not just because I changed as a person, but also because history, led by feminism, was changing the terms.
 It was not a process, for feminism or for me, of distillation and clarification, but more an accretion of competing, complicating hypotheses.

 Whatever generational conflict #MeToo stirred may reveal a misconception of sexual victimization as a permanent, unchangeable object, whose existence is illuminated through introspection and conversation, politics, art, and law.
 If a person is compliant or complacent about a sexual outrage against her, if a victim does not feel victimized, it is because she is not yet woke.
-But either the claim that sexual harassment isn’t all that bad because we oldsters weathered it and survived, or the rejoinder that you oldsters put up with something you shouldn’t have put up with and now you’re defending your false consciousness, leave out a third possibility: that the feeling of consent changes with history.
+But either the claim that sexual harassment isn’t all that bad because we oldsters weathered it and survived, or the rejoinder that you oldsters put up with something you shouldn’t have put up with and now you’re defending your false consciousness, leaves out a third possibility: that the feeling of consent changes with history.
 Were I a 17-year-old girl today, Adam’s behavior might feel different than it did to the girl I was—so I would have named it differently.

 As the girl I was became the woman I am, I wandered between minimizing and exaggerating the importance of those few hours with Adam.
 In my peregrinations, I unearthed one appropriate emotion: anger.
 Still, I am not sorry I did not report him to the police.
 I would not report him now.
 Unlike many other feminists, I do not look to the criminal legal system for sexual justice; I have no illusion that our penal institutions will ever help transform a sexist culture into one of loving equals.